Welcome to our New Residents! Below are answers to some commonly asked questions we're asked.

 - Co-coordinating the Teaching Practices in postgraduate year two

 - Admissions, and support for the PGY-3 Enhanced Skills Programs

-- Additional learning initiatives & events including procedural skills, counselling skills, (ALSO) advanced life support obstetrics course, FM-MAP Family Medicine Mandatory Assessment of Progress
+- Additional learning initiatives & events including procedural skills, counselling skills, Advances in Labour and Risk Management (ALARM), FM-MAP Family Medicine Mandatory Assessment of Progress

 A letter of employment can be obtained from the Postgraduate Medical Education (PGME) Office.
 Please contact PGME office at: